PBLab/neural_collision_detection/README.md

 ===============================
 The data is located in Yoav's Stromboli user, but also in PBLab's QNAP, in the folder `simulated_morph_data`.

-The data was originally received in `.asc` (ASCII) format.
+The data was originally received in `.asc` (ASCII) format from [here]( https://academic.oup.com/cercor/article/25/12/4854/311945).
 To convert it to usable objects, we used a couple of custom-made MATLAB scripts which can be found in the `convert_obj_matlab` folder.